 Next, Julia wowed audience members with a dance that is a celebration of the vital source of water.
 Students gasped and cheered as Julia danced with a full ceramic jug of water balanced on her head.
 Occasionally, the water would jump over the edges of the container – “the water is excited and wants to dance too!”
 Julia shares with students after the conclusion fo the song.

+There are no photos with those IDs or post 20062 does not have any attached images!
 In a performance meant to rejoice in harvest, Julia and Kanukai performed with baskets containing various seeds and beans.
 As many of the dances are about weaving a colorful story of everyday life while teaching important life lessons such as goal-setting, perseverance, and thankfulness, students were encouraged to think about the celebratory and community aspects of music and dance for cultures around the world.

+There are no photos with those IDs or post 20062 does not have any attached images!
 The Chinyakare Ensemble then encouraged everyone in the room to stand up and learn the narrative movements of a warrior’s dance while Augusten and Kanukai played marimbas and sang.
 When asked what the dance was about, one young students raised her hand and shared “I think it’s a dance about planting and growing things, and telling the story of our every day lives”.
 Together, we celebrated while Julia encouraged students to engage with items that the ensemble had brought with them from Zimbabwe, including mbiras and other instruments, as well as sculptures and wearable accessories.
 Students handled everything with care and respect, and we left the shared space of the performance feeling the joy of new connections being made!

 Youth in Arts extends a special thank you to the California Arts Council, who’s support makes this program possible.